Arobl034/CodeQuiz.github.io/README.md

 ### Functionality

-1. The user is greeted by a welcome screen where they can find the quiz subject, the quiz rules, and a start button.
+- Functional, deployed application.

-2. When the "Start Quiz" button is pressed, it triggers the following:
+- The first view of the application displays a button that starts the quiz.

-- A timer starts running at the top of the screen.
+- Clicking the start button displays a series of questions.

-- The first question is displayed.
+- Once the quiz begins, a timer starts.

-3. The application will wait until an answer is clicked before displaying the next question.
-The user will see a green message if the answer is correct, and a red message if the answer is wrong.
+- If a question is answered incorrectly, additional time is subtracted from the timer.

-4. The timer will stop running when the user has anwered all the questions, or if the timer reaches 0 (zero) seconds.
+- The timer stops when all questions have been answered or the timer reaches 0.

-5. The user will get bonus points if they answer all the questions before time runs out.
+- After the game ends, the user can save their initials and score to a highscores view using local storage.

 ### Published:
 <https://arobl034.github.io/CodeQuiz.github.io/>